larpchronicles/rules/rules-topics/24_goblin-points.md

 **<u>1000 Goblin Point Rewards</u>**

 * <u>Refreshing Scroll</u>.
-This reward will allow a player to “reset” a single use of a consumed TEACH or MEMORIZE of a Ritual Magic scroll or Crafting recipe.
+This reward will allow a player to "reset" a single use of a consumed TEACH or MEMORIZE of a Ritual Magic scroll or Crafting recipe.
 This reward must be redeemed with plot approval, in the case of any scrolls existing that are uniquely limited for plot reasons and should not be reset.
 This is limited to one purchase per character per calendar year.